mozilla-ai/lumigator/lumigator/infra/mzai/helm/lumigator/README.md

 | serviceAccountName | `""` | ServiceAccount that the Pod will use to access the Kubernetes API and other resources |
 | summarizerWorkDir | `""` | S3-compatible storage system folder where the summarizer is located |
 | tolerations | `[]` | Configurable Kubernetes [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) |

+This list of variables was generated with `helm-docs` (only the list, not the descriptions)